coret/datasets-in-omeka-s/README.md

 ## Datadump

 To make a datadump of the data catalog, including all datasets, distributions and organizations, a simple crawler is provided.
-This PHP based crawler uses the Omeka-S API.
-Besides fetching all sub-resources, all Omeka-S properties and classes are removed.
+This PHP based [crawler](src/datadump.php) uses the [EasyRDF](https://www.easyrdf.org/) to collect all resources via the Omeka-S API.
+Besides fetching all (sub-)resources, all Omeka-S properties and classes are removed.

 ## Publishing
-The datadump is store in the files directory of Omeka-S which makes the file available for download.
+The datadumps (in Turtle, N-Triples, JSON-LD and RDF/XML) are store in the files directory of Omeka-S which makes the file available for download.

-datadump
-transformatie

 ## Findability
 A way to make the dataset description findable is to make use of the [Well-Known Path Prefix](https://datatracker.ietf.org/doc/html/rfc5785) /.well-known/datacatalog

 This can be configured on webserver level (see [Apache example](apache-well-known-datacatalog.conf) for Gouda Timemachine), including conten-negotiation.
 The result is a redirect in your webbrowser from [/.well-known/datacatalog](/data/datasets/document/ark:/60537/b0POu1) to the Item page of the data catalog.

-When providing an Accept header, a Turtle, N-Triples, JSON-LD of RDF/XML can be retrieved.
+When providing an Accept header, a Turtle, N-Triples, JSON-LD or RDF/XML can be retrieved.
 Example:

     curl -L -H "Accept: text/turtle" https://www.goudatijdmachine.nl/.well-known/datacatalog

 ## What's missing
-- Omeka-S item HTML page with a complete dataset description (in JSON-LD script block).
+- Omeka-S item HTML page with a complete dataset description (in JSON-LD script block), instead of the default Omeka-S "shallow" version (no sub-resources).
-- Use of organizational URI strategy, currently only "API URIs".
+- Use of organizational URI strategy/clean URL module, currently only "Omeka-S API URIs".